menor/detritus-pantry/README.md

 [How to blog about code and give zero fucks](http://www.garann.com/dev/2013/how-to-blog-about-code-and-give-zero-fucks/) Pretty self explanatory title.

+###Command Line###
+[Conquering the Command Line](http://conqueringthecommandline.com/book/) A curated introduction to the Linux command line.
+The online version is free and a great reference guide.

 ## Slug's Culture ##
 Everything related to the Banana Slugs: Blogs fom slugs, achievements, nobel prizes won by Slugs, detritus recipes for a perfect Super Bowl party....

-[Bslugs](http://bslugs.com/) A page created by @Quentin that plans to compile everything Banana Slug
+[Bslugs](http://bslugs.com/) A page created by @Quentin that plans to compile everything Banana Slug.